-In some cases, transaction completion times may be significantly longer than otherwise.
+In some cases, transaction completion times may be significantly longer than otherwise32.
 NCS uses UDP as the transport protocol and reliability is achieved by selective time-out based retransmissions where the time-out is based on an estimate of the sum of the network roundtrip time and transaction completion time.
-Significant variance in the transaction completion time is therefore problematic when rapid message loss detection without excessive overhead is desired.